hugoledoux/msc_geomatics_thesis_typst/README.md

 If you want to work locally, then we strongly encourage you to use:

 * [VSCode](https://code.visualstudio.com/)
-* with the [Tinymist extension](https://marketplace.visualstudio.com/items?itemName=myriad-dreamin.tinymist) (which offers realt-ime preview/rendering)
+* with the [Tinymist extension](https://marketplace.visualstudio.com/items?itemName=myriad-dreamin.tinymist) (which offers real-time preview/rendering)

 ![](./figs/vscode.png)

-The web-application is free, the rending in realtime works great, and it has collaboration tools integrated.
+The web-application is free, the rending in real-time works great, and it has collaboration tools integrated.
 The only potential drawback is that not all fonts are present

 * [Typst.app](https://typst.app/)